rw3iss/3kdb/common/guilds/psicorps/README.md

 Make sure to add them to your power configuration: `addp dm]` and `addp bb` Or better yet add them to your power aliases with `#var combat[dm] 1` and `#var combat[bb] 1`.

+Also make sure to reset the `_dm` and `_bb` variables to 0 before starting a fight so that the script knows to try to use them.
+A good place to do that is in the `.pre_fight_check` alias.

 ### Greater mindlink

 Add your greater mind link target to the heartbeat file `greater_mind_link_target` and `addp ML`